Lipschitz homotopy convergence of Alexandrov spaces II: Preliminaries

 The distance function to a point $p$ will be denoted by $|p\cdot|$ or $\dist_p$.
 The direction of a shortest path from $p$ to $q$ is denoted by $\uparrow_p^q$ and the set of directions of all shortest paths from $p$ to $q$ is denoted by $\Uparrow_p^q$.
 We use the same notation for a subset $A$, i.e., $|A\cdot|$, $\dist_A$, $\uparrow_p^A$, and $\Uparrow_p^A$.
 The angle and comparison angle will be denoted by $\angle$ and $\tilde\angle$, respectively.
 The space of directions and tangent cone at $p$ will be denoted by $\Sigma_p$ and $T_p$, respectively.

-Throughout the paper, $n$ denotes the dimension, $D$ denotes an upper diameter bound, and $v$ denotes a lower volume bound.
-The lower curvature bound is always $-1$.
+Throughout the paper, $n$, $D$, and $v$ denote, respectively, the dimension, an upper diameter bound, and a lower volume bound of Alexandrov spaces.
+Unless otherwise stated, the lower curvature bound is always $-1$.
 We use the symbol $C$ to denote various large positive constants, usually depending only on $n$, $D$, and $v$.
-Another symbol $\epsilon$ is also used to denote a small positive number, which is usually assumed to be less than some small constant depending only on $n$, $D$, and $v$.
+We also use the symbol $\epsilon$ to denote a small positive number, usually assumed to be less than some small constant depending only on $n$, $D$, and $v$.
 The usage of these symbols will be explained in more detail in Sections \ref{sec:main1} and \ref{sec:main2} (see Conventions \ref{conv:C} and \ref{conv:C'}).